IOCoin/DIONS/README.md

 **Notification Of Possible Copyright Infringement**

-In the event you believe that material or content published on the I/O Digital Blockchain may infringe on your copyright or that of another, please contact us.
+In the event you believe that material or content published on the I/O Coin associated blockchain may infringe on your copyright or that of another, please contact us.

-By using I/O Digital Blockchain products, software, services or Blockchains you also agree to the following terms and conditions.
+By using I/O Coin products, software, services or Blockchains you also agree to the following terms and conditions.

 The information contained in this Blockchain is for general information purposes only.
-The information is provided by I/O Digital Blockchain and while we attempt to keep information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the Blockchain or the information, products, services, or related graphics contained on the Blockchain for any purpose.
+The information is provided by I/O Coin blockchain and while we attempt to keep information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the Blockchain or the information, products, services, or related graphics contained on the Blockchain for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.

-In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this I/O Digital Blockchain & I/O Coin Wallet.
+In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this I/O Coin Blockchain & I/O Coin Wallet.

-I/O Digital Blockchain & I/O Coin makes every effort to keep the Blockchain up and running smoothly 24/7.
-However, I/O Digital Blockchain takes no responsibility for, and will not be liable for, the Blockchain being temporarily unavailable due to technical issues beyond our control.
+I/O Coin Blockchain & I/O Coin makes every effort to keep the Blockchain up and running smoothly 24/7.
+However, I/O Coin Blockchain takes no responsibility for, and will not be liable for, the Blockchain being temporarily unavailable due to technical issues beyond our control.

-The Curators, I/O Digital Foundation, I/O Digital Blockchain & I/O Coin Wallet take no responsibility for and will not be liable for any financial loss arising from the use of our wallet service including any of the following.
+The I/O Coin project developers, henceforth referred to as The I/O Coin Project and I/O Coin Wallet take no responsibility for and will not be liable for any financial loss arising from the use of our wallet service including any of the following.

 Financial loss due to forgotten mnemonics if in the event of an HD Wallet System.
 Financial loss due to wallet data being "Brute-forced".